Main Content

 Description

 X = lsqminnorm(A,B) returns an array X that solves the linear equation AX = B and minimizes the value of norm(A*X-B).
-If several solutions exist to this problem, then lsqminnorm returns the solution that minimizes norm(X).
+If several solutions exist, then lsqminnorm returns the solution that minimizes norm(X).
 If B has multiple columns, then the previous statements are true for each column of X and B, respectively.

 example